stable-release/reservations-capstone/README.md

 ## API Documentation
 ### Overview
 Welcome to the Restaurant Reservations API!
-This API is designed to help restaurants integrate reservation management functionality into their applications
+This API is designed to help restaurants integrate reservation management functionality into their applications.

 ### Sections:
 - [Reservation Object](#reservation--object)